 Brown played hockey at the University of Minnesota under head coach, Doug Woog from 1986-1988.

 Growing up in Minnesota, Brown comes from a hockey family.
 His father and brothers were all highly recognized hockey players in Minnesota, with Division I college and professional hockey experiences.
 Dave's free time is spent cycling, golfing and going to the gym.

 Play by Play Broadcaster - Arch Ecker

-Arch Ecker begins his seventh season with the RoadRunners.
-Since 1996, he has been broadcasting Junior A hockey games, beginning his career with the AFHL's Butte Fighting Irish for six seasons, followed by four seasons with the AWHL's Helena Bighorns, who later joined the NAHL.
-His well-rounded sports broadcasting experience spans over 925 games at the Junior A level, Pioneer League baseball games, as well as other high school sports.
+For the 2013-14 season, Arch Ecker begins his eighth season with the RoadRunners and eighteenth in Tier II Junior A. Since 1996, he has been broadcasting Junior A hockey games, beginning his career with the AFHL's Butte Fighting Irish for six seasons, followed by four seasons with the AWHL's Helena Bighorns, who later joined the NAHL.
+On September 28, 2013, he called his 1,000th Tier II Junior A hockey game, with 446 of them being RoadRunners games.
+His well-rounded sports broadcasting experience also includes Pioneer League baseball games, as well as other high school sports.

 Born and raised in Los Angeles, he relocated to Butte, Montana when he lived for 16 years before joining the RoadRunners.
 Arch says, "I'm proud to be a part of this organization.
 The ownership and coaches are first class."